Banca Transilvania: History

 In 2013, Banca Transilvania was considered the third largest bank in Romania, not having experienced losses during a financial crisis plaguing the nation in the year.

 In 1997, it became the first bank in Romania to be listed on the Bucharest Stock Exchange It entered Superbrands Romania for the first time in 2013.
 Furthermore, it also launched the Western Union money transfer service via Internet Banking and ATM.

+In 2021, Banca Transilvania bought Polish Idea Bank Romanian unit and renamed it to Salt Bank in November 2023.

+In July 2024, Banca Transilvania acquired Hungarian OTP Bank unit in Romania and its merger into Banca Transilvania in March 2025.